Aeronique/HolidayHackChallenge2025/docs/index.md

-#❄️⛄ Gnome In Your Home: The Frosty Return ⛄❄️
+#❄️⛄ Revenge of the Gnomes: The Frosty Return ⛄❄️

 <script>
 (function() {